realm/EventKit/server/README.md

-# Setting up EventBlank on the server
+# Setting up Realm Event Kit on the server

 > This is the iOS app of the EventBlank project.
 For an overview of the whole project head to the [main readme](../README.md).

 ## Setting up a Realm Object Server

-All EventBlank client apps (iPhone, Android, web, etc.) connect to a Realm Object Server instance, that you run on your server, in order to provide real-time updates to the app users.
+All Realm Event Kit client apps (iPhone, Android, web, etc.) connect to a Realm Object Server instance, that you run on your server, in order to provide real-time updates to the app users.

 ![](../assets/server.png)